CharlesO55/GDPROG2-Elden_Rogue/readme.txt

 Every known bug and cause:

-1. Game will crash when freeing pHead of area floors
+1. [FIXED] Game will crash when freeing pHead of area floors
-2. Game will crash when pHead is existing and assigned to a new floor array
+2. [FIXED] Game will crash when pHead is existing and assigned to a new floor array
 3. Initializing floor arrays can crash.
 Cause is unknown.
-(Area 0 & 1 work fine)
+(Area 0, 1, & 6 work fine)
-4. Change floors is not persistent.
+4. [FIXED] Change floors is not persistent.
 The floor changes in the function but doesn't persist when changeFloors function ends
 5. None of the save/load functions work.
 Not implemented within time

 Other stuff
 1. Dodge rate calcultation from MP specs doesn't seem to be correct.
 Told to randomly generate int from 1-100 but dodge rate calc is a decimal.
 (Dodge rate will always fail)
-2. Tiles were altered in floors 0 of Area 0,1,& 5 for debugging purposes only
+2. [REVERTED] Tiles were altered in floors 0 of Area 0,1,& 5 for debugging purposes only

 Useful tools: